A few of the things I'm working on now

 Self care: Soccer, Earthy stuff

 I play soccer every Sunday in a league composed entirely of AYSO coaches and referees.
-I also moved to a new house this summer, so I’m in the process of planting a bunch of fruit trees – especially Reed and Pinkerton avocados – and generally getting my garden and compost on.
-Yes, I still compost my poop (and it’s actually an amazing practice that more people should do).
-And I’m always looking for ways to live well and with less fossil fuel – which to me is also self care.
+At least I did before COVID.
+I love composting, and gardening, and fruit trees and find this work therapeutic.
+Yes, I still compost my poop (and it’s actually an amazing practice that more people should do – read about it here).
+And I’m always looking for ways to live well and with less fossil fuel – which to me is also a kind of self care.
+I’ve stopped feral beekeeping because I’ve decided it’s not safe enough in a small yard, and I miss it deeply.